FelixBatista/FelixBatista/README.md

 I use my github to save my work while bulding stuff.

 - 🛠 I graduated on Mechatonics
-- 💼 I’m currently working on BMW as a Senior Software Engineer
+- 💼 I’m currently working on Sebratec as a Product Manager

 Let's talk about anything:
 - linkedin: https://www.linkedin.com/in/felixbatista/